Canada-Ontario Environmental Farm Plan (EFP)

 Complete the risk assessment

-Each worksheet is set up in a similar manner and have an average of 20 questions.
-Only complete the worksheets and questions that apply to your farm situation.
+Each worksheet includes about 20 questions.
+You only need to complete the worksheets and questions that apply to your farm.

 Develop an action plan